-By reason of special property tax levies for certain emergency medical services which are levied against property within the corporate limits of the City or are levied against property within the corporate limits of a jurisdiction for which the City has assumed contractual EMS responsibility, each resident of the City and of those contractual jurisdictions signing (by recipient or authorized representative) an EMS Membership form containing an affirmation of City residency and an assignment of benefits to the City, together with an appropriate release of medical information, shall become an EMS member and be eligible for membership benefits as herein provided.
-An EMS member receiving BLS or ALS treatment and/or transport by the City Fire Department shall be deemed to have paid (by reason of the special levy) that portion of the charges incurred which is not payable by third parties and insurers, including, but not limited to, any insurance or medical benefits of any nature available to such member.
+By reason of special property tax levies for certain emergency medical services which are levied against property within the corporate limits of the City or are levied against property within the corporate limits of a jurisdiction for which the City has assumed contractual EMS responsibility, each resident of the City and of those contractual jurisdictions signing (by recipient or authorized representative) an EMS Membership form containing an affirmation of City residency and an assignment of benefits to the City, together with an appropriate release of medical information, shall become an EMS member and be entitled to membership benefits as herein provided.
+An EMS member receiving ALS transport or ALS treatment and non-transport by a City Fire Department ambulance shall be deemed to have paid (by reason of the special levy) that portion of the charges incurred which is not payable by third parties and insurers, including, but not limited to, any insurance or medical benefits of any nature available to such member.
+EMS membership benefits do not include BLS transport services.
 This EMS membership benefit of coverage of charges in excess of available insurance or medical benefits shall cease when or if:

-1. A member ceases to be a resident;

-2. A member refuses to provide requested information pertaining to third party coverage or to provide appropriate releases of information and assignment of benefits to the City on forms provided by the City; or

-3. Such EMS membership benefit is limited or extinguished by amendment or repeal of this Chapter.
+- 1. A member ceases to be a resident; - 2.
+A member refuses to provide requested information pertaining to third party coverage or to provide appropriate releases of information and assignment of benefits to the City on forms provided by the City; or - 3.
+Such EMS membership benefit is limited or extinguished by amendment or repeal of this Chapter.